Dennis Terpening - Obituary

-Dennis Leigh Terpening of Doylestown, PA and formerly of Ijamsville, MD, died peacefully on Monday, August 31, 2020 surrounded by his loving family.
-He was 80 years old.
+Dennis Leigh Terpening of Doylestown, Pa. and formerly of Ijamsville, MD, died peacefully on Monday, August 31, 2020 surrounded by his loving family.
+He was 80.

 Denny was the beloved husband to Mary Regina (Popp) Terpening with whom he celebrated 60 years of marriage.